 Ah the many differences between us and our American brethren.
-There's the way we say tomato, the way we say potato and the way we say urinal (no really, try it).
+There's the way we say tomato, the way we say semi and the way we say urinal (no really, try it).

 In all honesty, with the years of "progress", there's not a massive amount separating us these days.
 Even Oreos have become a permanent supermarket fixture over here.

 But, there comes a time when our differing nationalities have a profound effect on our lives.
 That time, our friends, is at the movies.
 With the news that the next Fast & Furious blockbuster will be called Furious 7 in the US but the more traditional Fast & Furious 7 in the UK, we have 11 other examples of strange US-UK title changes just below.

 Originally titled Townies, this past summer's Seth Rogen/Zac Efron comedy about a fraternity living next door to a married couple, was renamed Neighbors for the US release.
 But, thanks to a certain Australian soap being rather well-known in the UK, the word 'Bad" was added to make sure there was no confusion.
 The amended title has also been used in Australia for glaringly obvious reasons.
 Sadly, Neighbours: The Movie is still no way near being a thing.